fossabot/starfish/frontend/content/patchnotes/slashCommands.md

 ### Other minor changes

+- Added "Lounge" room to certain chassis that will rapidly increase morale.
+- Added specific equipment types and counts to planet tooltips.
+- Added a search bar to the map.
 - Should now be able to remove crew members who are "stuck" on the ship after they leave the server.
 - **Heavily** optimized data transfer between the server and the frontend.
 Speedier = better.
 - Introduced ship deletion if no crew member has been active for 4 weeks.
 It will warn you one day before your ship is deleted.